 CMSC 1100 Introduction to PC Software Applications.
 (Formerly 100) Introduction to the software applications of word processing, spreadsheet, and database management using the Microsoft Office Suite for Windows.
 For non-majors.
-3 semester credit hours.
+3 semester credit hour/s.

 CMSC 1180 Introduction to Computing.
 (Formerly 180) An introduction to the fundamental principles of computing and the computers relevance and impact on the world today with an overriding theme of algorithms.
 Topics include hardware, software, data representation, networks, and databases with applications in simulation, modeling, electronic commerce and artificial intelligence.
-2 semester credit hours.
+2 semester credit hour/s.
 Comp Math Analytical MOI.
-Typically offered: Fall Term.